 For every mom and every woman whose stories often go untold or are forgotten, we see you.
 We are with you.

-Mama, you are a warm embrace on a horrible day, you are the cheers of delight on the sidelines, you are the emergency contact, you are the giver of snacks, you are the Tooth Fairy/Easter Bunny/Santa Claus (you are the one that makes holidays happen), you are there when everything falls apart.
+Mama, you are a warm embrace on a horrible day, you are the cheers of delight on the sidelines, you are the emergency contact, you are the giver of snacks, you are the maker of holiday magic, you are there when everything falls apart.

 You are love.